JohanesB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 10:a function that convert a string to an integer.
+task 11:  a program that generates random valid passwords for the program 101-crackme